 Ultimately, a diet that is as restrictive as the Dukan Diet will result in weight loss simply due to a calorie deficit as a result of limited food choices, boredom and lack of enjoyment from eating.
 Weight loss can be more effective by making realistic changes that you can stick to for life, meaning that food can be enjoyed and no foods are off the menu.

 The Dukan Diet does not educate those following the diet on the healthy eating behaviours that are key for long-term weight loss and overall health.
 A diet that is well balanced will be more likely to:

 - Be one you will be able to keep to (sustain).

 - Provide you with all the nutrients necessary for long-term health.

-A well-balanced, healthy diet is based on fruit, vegetables, starchy carbohydrates, whole grains, low-fat dairy, lean proteins, and small amounts of unsaturated fats.
+A well-balanced, healthy diet is based on fruit, vegetables, whole grains, fish and nuts, plus small amounts of meat, dairy and unsaturated fats.
 This is backed up by extensive research and evidence, as opposed to the Dukan Diet which lacks evidence to confirm the long-term safety and effectiveness of the diet.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.